starrohan999/ionic-framework/core/src/components/popover/readme.md

 ## Triggers

 A trigger for an `ion-popover` is the element that will open a popover when interacted with.
 The interaction behavior can be customized by setting the `trigger-action` property.
-The following example shows how to create a right click menu using `trigger` and `trigger-action`:
+The following example shows how to create a right click menu using `trigger` and `trigger-action`.
+Note that `trigger-action="context-menu"` will prevent your system's default context menu from opening.

 ```html
 <ion-button id="trigger-button">Right click me!</ion-button>